ibm-cloud-docs/billing-usage/enterprise-usage.md

 ## Recovering costs for enterprise usage
 {: #enterprise-cost-recovery}
 {: ui}

 An enterprise consolidates billing from all of its accounts and account groups to a single invoice, which simplifies billing management.
 You can recover the costs from resource usage in the enterprise by charging the usage costs for each account group or account to the associated department or team.

 To view your enterprise hierarchy and any usage, you need an access policy with the Editor or Administrator role on the Enterprise service for the entire enterprise.
-The following steps use the {{site.data.keyword.Bluemix_notm}} console as an example, but you can also perform these steps by using the CLI or API.
+The following steps use the {{site.data.keyword.Bluemix_notm}} console as an example, but you can also complete these steps by using the CLI or API.

 1. Find the usage costs for each department by going to **Manage > Usage** in the enterprise account.
 From the **Time frame** menu, select the previous month to view the usage that is included in the latest invoice.